SumoLogic/sumologic-documentation/docs/send-data/opentelemetry-collector/install-collector/linux.md

 ---
 id: linux
-title: InstallOpenTelemetry Collector on Linux
+title: Install OpenTelemetry Collector on Linux
 sidebar_label: Linux
 description: Learn how to install the Sumo Logic OpenTelemetry Collector on Linux.
 ---